 - Stand-out in a sea of safety slogans with the attention-grabbing campaign name: Best Foot Forward.
 It’s positive, short and grabs attention.

 - Bring the same concerted effort and resources that propelled seat belt usage to 85% compliance.
-(Time & Money)
+(Investment of time and money.)

 Phase 2: Building the Program

 - Identify five to fifteen marked crosswalks to enforce, track and measure driver yielding behavior.
-Read more about how BFF chooses crosswalks.
+Read more about how Best Foot Forward chooses crosswalks.

 - Calculate the number of drivers yielding to a pedestrian in a marked crosswalk to determine baseline data.